-The governing body is responsible for ensuring that the school meets its statutory duties with regards to preventing radicalisation.
 The governor responsible for safeguarding will liaise with the headteacher about issues to do with protecting children from radicalisation.

 Role of the headteacher

 The headteacher will ensure that the school and its staff respond to preventing radicalisation on a day-to-day basis.
 They will ensure that the school's curriculum addresses the issues involved in radicalisation and that staff conduct is consistent with preventing radicalisation.